cypress-io/eslint-plugin-cypress/docs/rules/no-force.md

 ## When Not To Use It

-If you really need to use.
+If you don't mind using `{ force: true }` with action commands, then turn this rule off.